bennetimo/ghost-backup/README.md

 >Note that backups are are tagged with the date and time in the form yyyymmdd-hhmm, therefore if two backups are created in the same minute then the second will overwrite the first.

 ### Restore a backup
-A backup is no good if it can't be restored :) You can do that in two ways:
+A backup is no good if it can't be restored :) You can do that in three ways:

 #### Interactive restore
 You can launch an interactive backup menu using: